 So you had to wait a whole revolution of the disk before it could read the next character, and so on.

 One day I was building something with a 8048 processor.
 I did not have a cross-assembler for it and therefore I assembled the whole program by hand again.
 It is not such a big problem because the 8048 had only 2k of memory.
-I wasted a whole week to find a silly bug I introduced by translating a mnemonic to the wrong hex code.
+Even though I wasted a whole week to find a silly bug I introduced by translating a mnemonic to the wrong hex code.
 And that's when I finally decided to write my own cross assembler.

-Programming the assembler myself had the advantage that I could make all crosses that I needed.
+Programming the assembler myself had the advantage that I could make all the crosses that I needed.
 I wouldn't have to go look for a new cross, I could simply write it myself.
 An other advantage is that I could add a few new features.

 First I started by disassembling the whole 6502 version of the SC-Assembler, to learn how it is done.

-I must say I that learned quite a lot by looking at the code.
+I must say that I learned quite a lot by looking at the code.